froehners/twenty-nineteen/_posts/2021-01-09-intellectual-property-protection-recommendation.md

 date: 2021-01-09 05:00:00 +0000
 thumb_img_path: ''
 content_img_path: ''
-excerpt: Revamping the intellectual property recommendation experience when customers say, "Help me decide"
+excerpt: Protecting Intellectual Property is confusing and time-consuming.
+Most people don’t know what they need to protect their art or business and can get lost in all the different opinions online.
+We are reevaluating the language we use and the support we provide when our customers say, "Help me decide."
 hide_header: false

 ---